BartoszZygmunt/nodejs-homework-template/readme.md

-# ContactManager API
+## ContactManager API

-The "ContactManager" project is a foundational API service built on Node.js for managing contacts.
-It enables users to register accounts and manage contacts within an address book.
-Through this API, users can sign in, log in and out, update avatars or subscription types, list contacts, retrieve specific ones, add new contacts, update existing ones, and remove contacts.
-Moreover, it integrates user authentication and authorization mechanisms, ensuring secure interactions and limiting certain actions to authorized users.
+The "ContactManager" project is a fundamental Node.js-based API service tailored for managing contacts.
+It enables users to establish accounts and conduct operations on contacts retained within an address book.
+This API provides endpoints for registration, authentication, session management, avatar updates, subscription type modifications, contact listing, specific contact retrieval, contact addition, contact updates, and contact removal.
+Moreover, it incorporates user authentication mechanisms and authorized access controls to guarantee secure interactions and limit certain functionalities to authenticated users.

-#### In order to execute this project, the following prerequisites are required:

-- **Node.js** (>= v18r)
-- **MongoDB** database (using Mongoose)

-#### Installation
+## Installation

 1. Clone this repository.
-2. Run `npm install`
+2. Run `npm install`.
-3. Update `.env` file with the variables set:
+3. Update `.env` file in the root directory with the variables set:
    - `DB_HOST`: Your MongoDB database connection URL
-   - `JWT_SECRET`: Secret key for JWT token
+   - `SECRET`: Secret key
+   - `BASE_URL`: 'http://127.0.0.1:3000' or your local server URL

 ## Scripts

-- `npm start`: Launches the application
+- `npm start`: Starts the application in production mode, granting access to contact management via the command-line interface.

-#### 1. User registration
+## 1. User registration

 Register a new user.